International Standard Musical Work Code: Usage

 Note: an ISWC identifies works, not recordings.
 ISRC can be used to identify recordings.
 Nor does it identify individual publications (e.g. issues of a recording on physical media, sheet music, broadcast at a particular frequency/modulation/time/location...)

-Its primary purpose is in collecting society administration, and to clearly identify works in legal contracts.
+Its primary purpose is collecting society administration and identify works in legal contracts.
 It would also be useful in library cataloguing.